eapache/starscope/doc/USER_GUIDE.md

 Exporting
 ---------

-StarScope can export its database into two other formats for use with third-party tools:
+Starscope can export its database into two other formats for use with third-party tools:
  * cscope format (default path: `cscope.out`)
  * ctags format (default path: `tags`)